 This is a good one.
 It’s from Thierry and Pascale Matrot, and it’s a village-level Meursault that over-delivers.
 Shame it isn’t a bit cheaper, but that is modern Burgundy for you.

 Thierry et Pascale Matrot Meursault 2012 Burgundy, France

-It’s an interesting story.
+So, here are four 2013s from Jane Eyre.
+I reviewed a couple of her 2012s earlier this year.
+To recap: she’s an Australian winemaker with an interesting back story.
 She was working as a hairdresser, and one of her clients was the wife of Aussie wine critic Jeremy Oliver, which opened the door for her [...]